Two women who are stretching the envelope and keeping Bangkok interesting

 Floating towards the opposite end of the musical spectrum, Bangkok native Nymph Hutakom looks not to the past, but to a constantly expanding present, with little regard for trends or mainstream commercial tastes.

 The only female so far granted full membership to the Thai Composers’ Association, Nymph hails from an artistically pedigreed family.
 Her grandfather was Sakkasem Hutakom—more commonly known by his pen name, Ing Orn (1918-1986)—and was a famed 20th-century poet, novelist, dramatist and composer.
-Her father, Santithorn Hutakom, became known to millions of Thais via his Two Worlds adventure travel TV series on Thai channel 5 in the 90s.
-Meanwhile her mother Nima Rasidee helped found ITV television network, and today works as a producer for Channel 3.
+Her father, Santithorn Hutakom, became known to millions of Thais via his World Through The Lens adventure travel TV series on Thai channel 5 in the 90s.
+Meanwhile her mother Nima Rasidee helped found ITV television network, and today works as the Assistant Managing Director & Station Director of Channel 3.

 When I catch up with Nymph at an art exhibition opening on the Eastern & Oriental Express train, she’s dressed in an elegant, yet sexy, black-and-white floral print sleeveless, midriff-baring top and matching pants.
 Her eyes widen as she talks about how her interests in sound and music started early.